Michał Lewandowski: Club career

 Lewandowski started his football with polish club Stal Mielec before moving to Italy and signing with second division side Crotone.
 He played for the club in the youth Campionato Nazionale Primavera before leaving the start of the 2016–17 season due to needing to have surgery on his wrist.

 In 2016, he started his senior career with Avezzano in the Italian fourth division where he would play in 33 matches, keeping 10 clean sheets.
 Lewandowski then went on to sign with Italian third division club Teramo who he played for, for four years making 69 appearances in the championship and the cup, keeping 24 clean sheets.
 His time at the club also included a brief spell at Monopoli.

 On 3 August 2021, he signed a two-year contract for Messina.

 On 6 November 2022, he scored the second goal in a 3–2 home Serie C league win against Monterosi by means of a free kick from his own half.

+On 9 September 2023, after spending the summer training with Stal Mielec's reserve team, Lewandowski joined IV liga club Sokół Kolbuszowa Dolna.